New Dynamical Degrees of Freedom from Invertible Transformations: Even More Extra Degrees of Freedom for Relativistic Free Particle

 The equation of motion associated with the einbein $e$ is

 which we can solve for the einbein directly to obtain

 Plugging this into \eqref{eq:x eom} we obtain

-Hence we see that the theory in 1 dimension is particularly simple as there are no dynamics whatsoever.
+From this we can see that the theory in is particularly simple when $n=1$ as there are no dynamics whatsoever in such case.

 The field $e$ is clearly just an auxiliary variable that can be solved from its own equation of motion algebraically.
-Thus we can integrate it out by plugging the solution back into the action \eqref{eq:vierbein theory} returns the better known action for the free particle
+Thus we can integrate it out by plugging the solution back into the action \eqref{eq:einbein theory}.
+This returns the standard non-polynomial action for the free particle

-The canonical analysis of the theory \eqref{eq:vierbein theory} is fairly simple.
+Before we consider transformations of this theory let us work out the Hamiltonian analysis of this system.
 The canonical momenta corresponding to $x^{\mu}$ and $e$ respectively are

 We see that we have one primary constraint $\pi=0$.
 The Dirac Hamiltonian is therefore

 Here $\lambda$ is an undetermined multiplier and $p^{2}=\eta^{\mu\nu}p_{\mu}p_{\nu}$.
 The consistency condition associated with the primary constraint reads